HarcourtsAcademy/grav/user/pages/02.courses/08.auction/02.auction.essentials/auction-essentials.md

 ---

-TODO: Add summary text for Auction Essentials

-===

-## What you will learn:
--	The auction method of marketing property and why no-price marketing can be so successful
+Looking to learn from the very best Auctioneers?
+Obtain the blueprint for success by attending this comprehensive two-day programme where you will learn about:

+-	How to establish a strong working relationship and communicate effectively with sellers
 -	Scripts to assist you with handling common seller concerns about auction
--	The importance of the auction listing file and what it should contain
--	How to identify components for bidders packages and review high profile auction marketing plans
 -	How to work with buyers for auction and explain the benefits of the auction process to them
 -	Effective scripts for discussing price with buyers of no-price property
--	How to establish a strong working relationship and communicate effectively with sellers
+-	How to effectively manage the process and obtain a better understanding of of the auction listing file and what it should contain
+-	Understand the roles and responsibilities of the listing agent and the Harcourts Auctions team and the support available to you

+===

-Who should complete this training?
+## Who should complete this training?
 This session is designed for real estate salespersons or those who operate as a personal or buyer’s assistant, who are looking to implement the Auction method of sale within their business.

 ## Training Requirements